-The Parental Leave, Family Leave, and Short-Term Family Leave in the State of Vermont is a family leave law poster by the Vermont Department Of Labor.
+The Parental Leave, Family Leave, and Short-Term Family Leave in the State of Vermont is a labor law posters poster by the Vermont Department Of Labor.
 This poster is mandatory for some employers, including employers who employ 10 or more people (for parental leave) or 15 or more people (for family leave).

 This poster must be posted in a conspicuous place by all employers who regularly employ ten or more people so that all employees can see it.
 This poster describes who is covered by Vermont's Parental Leave Law as well as the Family Leave law, as well as how often leave can be taken, for how long an employee can leave, if leave is paid or not, and exceptions to this law.

 VT All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Vermont and Federal poster requirements by clicking here .